citruspi/Kwirio.us/README.md

 ?>
 ```

-This would print out:
+it would print out:

 ```
 string
 ```

-Easy, right?

-## Making an API Service

-But, wait.
-What if you want to use Kwirio.us as an API?
-Still pretty easy to do:
+### An API

+A Sample Kwirio.us API:

 ```php
 <?php